nonoroazoro/Tiny-InoReader/README.md

 #Tiny InoReader - for [Beta Version](https://beta.inoreader.com)

-Tiny InoReader is a simple customized style for [InoReader](https://www.inoreader.com) for those who are using [InoReader](https://www.inoreader.com) as RSS Reader.
+Tiny InoReader is a simple customized style for [InoReader](https://www.inoreader.com).

+Just for those who are using [InoReader](https://www.inoreader.com) as RSS Reader.

 #Installation